 Came to Tusculum: 2011

-One of Dr. Williams’ primary areas of specialty is the letter of 1 Peter.
-Aside from publishing a number of articles and essays on this New Testament epistle, he has also produced two major monographs.
-The first is entitled Persecution in 1 Peter: Differentiating and Contextualizing Early Christian Suffering (NovTSup 145; Leiden: Brill, 2012).
-It explores the participation (or lack thereof) of early Christians within Greco-Roman society and the resultant conflict which emerged with outsiders.
-Building from this study, the second monograph (Good Works in 1 Peter: Negotiating Social Conflict and Christian Identity in the Greco-Roman World [WUNT 1.Reihe; Tübingen: Mohr Siebeck, 2014]) examines the letter’s social strategy of good deeds using recent insights from postcolonial theory and social psychology.
-At the moment, Dr. Williams is working on a major exegetical commentary on 1 Peter.
-In collaboration with David G. Horrell (University of Exeter), he is co-authoring the 1 Peter volume in the prestigious International Critical Commentary (ICC) series.
+During his time at Tusculum, Dr. Williams has been engaged with an extensive research agenda.
+One of his primary areas of specialty is the letter of 1 Peter.
+He has published a number of articles and essays on this New Testament epistle, and has also produced two major monographs: Persecution in 1 Peter: Differentiating and Contextualizing Early Christian Suffering (NovTSup 145; Leiden: Brill, 2012), and Good Works in 1 Peter: Negotiating Social Conflict and Christian Identity in the Greco-Roman World (WUNT 337; Tübingen: Mohr Siebeck, 2014).
+As a culmination of his work in this area, Dr. Williams is currently writing a major exegetical commentary on 1 Peter.
+In collaboration with Prof. David G. Horrell (University of Exeter), he is co-authoring the 1 Peter volume in the prestigious International Critical Commentary (ICC) series.

 To view samples of his published work, visit http://tusculum.academia.edu/TravisWilliams